AlexisPucheta/vibra-gaming/README.md

 This documentation provides an overview of the approach used to solve the coding challenge.

+# World Clock Application

+This application was developed to address the World Clock exercise challenge.
+The solution is divided into two main components: the client and the server.

 ### Project Structure

 Given the requirement to develop both a server and a client, a monorepo structure was chosen for its practicality in integrating and reviewing their functionality.
 While the dependencies and devDependencies in this example were not extensive, utilizing a monorepo allows for the sharing of dependencies between repositories, which is particularly advantageous in larger projects.

 ### Server

-This server, built using the Express framework, is designed to consume data from the World Time API and provide users with information about corresponding timezones and local times.
-It offers a simple and efficient way to access accurate time-related data for various regions around the world.
+The server is built using Express and contains controllers and routes for various supported methods.
+Its primary function is to provide the client with time zone and local time data obtained from the [World Time API](https://worldtimeapi.org/api).

-### Front-End
+### Client

-This frontend application, developed using Vite and Vue 3, is designed to render cards displaying time zone information along with the corresponding local time.
-It provides an intuitive and user-friendly interface for accessing and visualizing accurate time-related data for different regions around the world.
+On the client side, Vite was used as a build tool, and the application is developed with Vue 3 and TypeScript.
+Within the client, you'll find a Pinia-based store, reusable components, interfaces, and utility functions.

+The user interface features a search bar with autocomplete for various time zones provided by the server.
+When a time zone is selected, it is displayed as a card in the user's dashboard.
+Users can add multiple time zones and remove them after confirming their action through a warning modal.

+The application automatically updates the time every 5 seconds by making a call to the server for the specific time zone.